GiuffreLab/linux-atp-automation/README.md

 This should work for hosts running `Debian` or `Ubuntu` or any other `APT` packaged managed operating systems.

+It is meant to be run from `Ansible Tower` or `AWX-Operator` environments, however they can be easily adapted to run with an inventory and `Ansible-Core` CLI environments as well.

 ---

 ## Update Packages